Abdullahi311/clarity-drift-zone/README.md

 - 80% of individual purchase revenue goes to content creators
 - 20% goes to platform maintenance and development
 - Subscription revenue helps support the entire creator community

+## Rating System
+- Users can rate content on a scale of 1-5 stars
+- Only purchased content can be rated
+- Ratings are averaged across all reviews
+- Rating system helps users discover quality content